carmenbianca/protokolo/README.md

 Enter Protokolo
 ([Esperanto for 'report' or 'minutes'](https://vortaro.net/#protokolo)).
-The idea is very simple: For every change log entry, create a new file.
+The idea is very simple: for every change log entry, create a new file.
 Finally, just before release, compile the contents of those files into a new section in CHANGELOG, and delete the files.